(A) Any party to a pending formal complaint may ask the commission to mediate that matter.

-(H) Mediations conducted under this rule shall be subject to Ohio confidentiality statutes (e.g., section 2317.023 of the Revised Code).
+(H) Mediations conducted under this rule shall be subject to Ohio confidentiality statutes (e.g., Chapter 2710 of the Revised Code).

 (I) Parties to the mediation shall reduce to writing the mediated resolution of all or any portion of the mediated issues and submit it to the mediator.

 (J) A member of the commission or a commission employee who serves as mediator shall, by virtue of having served in such capacity, be precluded from serving in a decision-making role or as a witness on matters subject to mediation in a formal commission case involving the same parties and the same issues.